hpc-apps/EXA_PMRA20/README.md

-# Challenges  for runtime systems, programming models and applications on complex SoCs
+# Challenges for performance modelling, runtime systems and applications for the Exascale.

 # Overview
 With significant progress in chip manufacturing technology, the complexity of available architectures is increasing with higher core count (up to 64+ core per socket), depth of the memory hierarchy and greater heterogeneity with integrated GPUs, FPGAs or NICs.
-This diversity  of designs to reach the exascale era leads to increasing concerns regarding applicative performance.
-To squeeze the maximum level of performance out of these complex SoCs,  parallel programming models, advanced runtime systems or reduction of data movements will play a major role.
-These approaches need to deal with the complexity of the underlying architecture to optimize both power and time to solution.
+This diversity of designs to reach the exascale era leads to growing concerns regarding applicative performance.
+To squeeze the maximum level of performance out of these complex SoCs, runtime systems and performance modelling will play a major role to deal with the complexity of the underlying architecture.
 The objective of this workshop is to share latest updates on these topics.
-This includes, thread/task scheduling, GPU task engine, programming models or tuning of applications and algorithms on these emerging platforms.
+This includes, thread/task scheduling, benchmarking and tuning of applications and algorithms on emerging platforms.